joshuaeckroth/csci221-website/lecture/maps-sets-etc.markdown

 support much of the same functionality of vectors.
 First we'll learn about maps.

+## Summary of STL containers

+Have a look at [this page](http://www.cplusplus.com/reference/stl/) from cplusplus.com.
+It gives a good overview of all the various containers and the methods available.
+Pay attention to containers new in C++11 (standard from 2011).
+This [StackOverflow post](http://stackoverflow.com/q/181693) has a good table for the complexity of various operations for various containers.

 ## Maps

 Maps are like vectors in that they are STL containers.
 However, while vectors